 A tire pressure of only six PSI under the recommended amount could reduce your total fuel economy by up to 5%.
 Properly inflated tires not only increase your gas mileage overall, but they provide for better vehicle performance and handling.

 Tires that are underinflated take longer to stop, especially on wet pavement.
 Many experts believe that the major cause of SUV rollovers is underinflated tires.
 Low tires will skid more readily on both ice and wet pavements, but they also will skid further on dry pavements.

 With lowered fuel economy obviously comes more emissions, as you’ll end up having to fill up more often with your gas mileage decreased.
 Also, since underinflated tires take more energy to get the car in full motion, more exhaust fumes are created in the process.

 4. Tread Life

-Low tires can reduce your tire tread life by up to 25 percent.
-Having to replace the tires on your car more often creates additional expense in your family budget and results in more rubber tires to dispose in landfills.
+Low tires can reduce your tire tread life by up to 25%.
+Having to replace the tires on your car more often creates additional expenses in your family budget and results in more rubber tires to dispose of in landfills.

 5. Tire Failure

 In the worst case scenario, low tire pressure can lead to complete failure of your tires.
 Too much contact with the surface of the road increases friction, and this heat can cause tread separation, blown tires, and likely, a bad accident as a result.